Stephen E Nash

 From the stunning precision of tree-ring dates to the rich tapestry of Native American oral history, we know in astonishing detail much of what happened—and when, where, and why it happened—at Mesa Verde.

 The Folsom spear point, which was excavated in 1927 near the small town of Folsom, New Mexico, is one of the most famous artifacts in North American archaeology, and for good reason . . .

 Humans have been tumbling headlong into this new digital frontier for a quarter century—since the World Wide Web went public.

-Stephen E. Nash is curator of archaeology and chair of the Department of Anthropology at the Denver Museum of Nature & Science.
-He has published seven books and two dozen peer-reviewed articles and book chapters on the history of anthropology and archaeology, archaeological dating, the history of museums, as well as more than fifty Curiosities columns at SAPIENS.ORG.
+Stephen E. Nash is senior curator of archaeology and director of anthropology at the Denver Museum of Nature & Science.
+He has published seven books and two dozen peer-reviewed articles and book chapters on archaeological dating, museum collections, and the history of museums, as well as more than fifty Curiosities columns at SAPIENS.ORG.